 These maps show the many bicycle and pedestrian facilities built by the project and its partners.
 Here are the first four maps, with more for SE Portland, Milwaukie and Clackamas County to follow in the coming months.

-Note that most of these improvements remain under construction and are not yet open for use.
+Note that some of these improvements remain under construction and are not yet open for use.

 The project not only provides environmental mitigation along the alignment, but also is actively working with partners to include sustainable elements and improve habitat.

 TriMet continually works to improve the security of the transit system by utilizing the latest advances in station design, technology and fare enforcement.
 This effort continues with the Portland-Milwaukie Light Rail Transit Project.